 The Architecture of skowt.cc

-27 min read
+36 min read

 Layout#

 The frontend talks to the backend through one typed tRPC client and nothing else.
-There's no hand-written fetch wrapper, no REST layer, no generated client to keep in step with the server.
+No hand-written fetch wrapper, no REST layer, no generated client to keep in step with the server.
 The router types flow straight through, so a procedure signature change is a red squiggle in the browser code before it's a runtime error.

 Bun and Elysia#